Assessing the Impact of Unequal Noises and Foreground Modeling on SGWB Reconstruction with LISA: Assessing the impact of unequal noise and foreground modeling

 Similarly to Fig.~\ref{fig:uneq_1D}, in Fig.~\ref{fig:extfg_sig_1D}, we compare 1D-posterior for the signal and foreground parameters marginalized over all the other parameters.
 In both figures, the red line denotes the case where the foreground shape is fixed.
 The unfixed cases are represented by the blue and green lines, which are respectively for 10\% and 20\% prior width.
 In contrast to the unequal noise case shown in Fig.~\ref{fig:uneq_1D}, we observe a significant increase (up to one order of magnitude depending on the parameters) in the uncertainties of the reconstruction.

-As summarized in App.~\ref{sec:other_figs}, we performed similar analyses for the same log-normal template with varying the peak position $f_*$.
+As a complementary to the signal model in Eq.~\eqref{eq:sig_model_fg}, we performed similar analyses for the same log-normal template with varying the peak position $f_*$.
+In particular, we set $\log_{10}f_* = -2.3, -3.0$ while keeping the other two parameters as $\{\log_{10}h^2\Omega_*, \log_{10}\rho\} = \{-10, -0.8\}$.
+We refer to the former choice as the `less overlapped case' and to the latter choice as the `highly overlapped case'.
+The full triangle plot for the 20\% prior width is shown in Fig.~\ref{fig:bump_nondeg_fg_ext} and Fig.~\ref{fig:bump_deg_fg_ext} (less overlapped and highly overlapped case, respectively).
+Similarly to Fig.~\ref{fig:extfg_sig_1D}, we compare marginalized 1D-posterior of signal parameters and foreground amplitudes in Figs.~\ref{fig:extfg_nondeg_1D}--\ref{fig:extfg_deg_1D}.
+Also, in this case, the increase of error of signal parameters against the prior width is larger.

 By comparing Figs.~\ref{fig:extfg_sig_1D},~\ref{fig:extfg_nondeg_1D} and~\ref{fig:extfg_deg_1D}, one can see that the reconstruction error of the signal parameters tends to increase with more overlap between the galactic foreground and the signal.
 This is somewhat expected since the high-frequency cut-off of the galactic foreground and the bump signal have quite similar shapes in frequency, making it hard to separate their relative weights.
 Indeed, a correspondent increase in the correlation between the signal parameters and the shape parameters $\{ \alpha, \, f_1, \, f_2, \, f_{\rm knee} \}$ is observed in Figs.~\ref{fig:bump_fg_ext},~\ref{fig:bump_nondeg_fg_ext} and~\ref{fig:bump_deg_fg_ext}.